JackLord/concat_files/README.md

 ## Overview

-`concat_pf` is a CLI tool to concatenate the content of specified files in a directory.
+`concat_file` is a CLI tool to concatenate the content of specified files in a directory.
 The tool supports filtering files using whitelist and blacklist options and respects `.gitignore` files.

 ## Installation